aidh-aadil/sparky-bot/README.md

 - `smile` : Generate a gif to show that you are smiling
 - `thumbsup` : Generate a gif to show that you are thumbs upping
 - `tired` : Generate a gif to show that you are tired
+- `wink` : Generate a gif to show that you are winking

 ### Fun commands